Otto Fönnekold: War against the Soviet Union

 World War II in Europe had begun on Friday 1 September 1939 when German forces invaded Poland.
 Germany had launched Operation Barbarossa, the invasion of the Soviet Union on 22 June 1941.
 A year later, German forces launched Operation Fridericus II, the attack on Kupiansk, a preliminary operation to Case Blue, the strategic 1942 summer offensive in southern Russia.
 In August 1942, II.
 Gruppe was subordinated to VIII.
 Fliegerkorps and supported the 6th Army offensive to capture Stalingrad.
 On 6 September, II.
 Gruppe reached an airfield named Gonschtakowka located north-northeast of Mozdok on the Terek in the Caucasus.

 Fönnekold claimed his first aerial victory on 7 September when he shot down a Lavochkin-Gorbunov-Gudkov LaGG-3 fighter.
 The Gruppe then moved to Maykop located in the North Caucasus on 21 September where, with the exception of 24 to 29 October, they were based until 26 November.
 Operating from Maykop, Fönnekold claimed his second aerial victory, an Ilyushin Il-2 ground-attack aircraft shot down on 6 October.
 There, he claimed three further aerial victories over LaGG-3 fighters, one each on 29 October, 15 and 19 November.
 On 19 November, Soviet forces launched Operation Uranus which led to the encirclement of Axis forces in the vicinity of Stalingrad.
 To support the German forces fighting in the Battle of Stalingrad forced the Luftwaffe to relocate its forces and ordered II.
 Gruppe to move from Maykop to Morozovsk, located approximately 200 km west of Stalingrad, on 26 November.
 There, Fönnekold claimed another LaGG-3 fighter shot down on 11 December before the Gruppe moved to Zimovniki the following day.

 On 17 December, II.
 Gruppe relocated again, this time to Kotelnikovo where they stayed until 26 December.
 Operating from Kotelnikovo, Fönnekold claimed a Lavochkin La-5 fighter shot down on 22 December and another on 25 December.
 On 22 January 1943, II.
 Gruppe had to retreat further and moved to an airfield at Rostov-on-Don where Fönnekold shot down a LaGG-3 fighter on 30 January.
-On 7 February 1943, the Gruppe moved to Kuteinikowo near Stalino, present-day Donetsk, where Fönnekold claimed two Yakovlev Yak-1 the following day.
+On 7 February 1943, the Gruppe moved to Kuteinykove near Stalino, present-day Donetsk, where Fönnekold claimed two Yakovlev Yak-1 the following day.